-PAN is strengthening BC’s collective action on HIV, hepatitis C, and harm reduction.
+PAN is strengthening BC’s collective action on HIV, viral hepatitis, and harm reduction.
 Based in in what is colonially referred to as British Columbia (BC), in Canada, our work is grounded in collaboration to reflect the voices and needs of member organizations and communities.
 We are committed to respectfully developing relationships with Indigenous peoples, communities, and Nations in the areas in which we work.
 We work to address reconcilation needs identified in the Truth and Reconciliation Commission Calls to Action and United Nations Declaration on the Rights of Indigenous Peoples.

 PAN’s community work started in responding to the HIV/AIDS crisis, and we evolve as needed to respond to additional complex health and advocacy issues.
 Our work in BC and with partners across the country includes advocacy, policy change, capacity building, leadership training, research and evaluation.
 Learn about about our legacy, logo and tagline, and how we work.